6. Character vectors#

 ## [1] TRUE

-As we noted in Section 4.4.2, wrapping the results in a list was a clever choice, as the number of matches can obviously vary between strings.
+As we noted in Section 4.4.2, wrapping the results in a list was a clever choice for the number of matches can obviously vary between strings.

 In Section 7.2, we will look at the Map function, which, along with substring introduced below, can aid in getting the most out of such data.
-Meanwhile, let us just mention that regmatches extracts the matching substrings:
+Meanwhile, let’s just mention that regmatches extracts the matching substrings:

 regmatches(x, gregexpr("(?i)spam\\p{L}*", x, perl=TRUE))